-The problem starts after that....unless you like 60 chapters of filler.
+I say 60?
+I meant 160) chapters of filler.
 Gone is the character development, gone is the hilarious approach to love, in is an ever-growing harem of girls we know won't win and the abuse of gags.
 What starts as a truly entertaining love triangle blossoms into a nauseating dodecahedron with all the depth of a bath tub.
 It's like the manga is an airplane that has stalled and is now plummeting downwards, getting closer to a wreck by the week.
 With the latest girl added to the harem: the onee-san ninja chinese gangster who Raku happens to know, it is obvious the author is suffering from PSOOYA disease, a terrible conditions many writers suffer from.
 That is, "Pulling Shit Out Of Your Ass" My current score for chapters 55-current(118) is about 4/10, and that's being generous to say the least.

 Starts off with an unoriginal but fun premise and is, for the first part at least, very well done.
 It would have a higher score if it had progressed an inch in 60 chapters.

 While the art in Nisekoi can vary slightly, it always seems to get its point across perfectly.
 As much as I hate what has been drawn recently(moe,moe,moe!) it always does a very good job at representing characters and their emotions.
 No complaints here.

 "Five out of ten in a series based off its characters!
 Sacrilege!" is probably what the die hard fanboys are thinking right now, but with no development whatsoever in any character apart from Chitoge that is what they deserve.
 For starters, let's look at the MC.